BigBrotherBot/big-brother-bot/b3/plugins/poweradminurt/README.rst

   - added command !pasub: set the substitute status on the given client
   - overridden command !paswap in iourt42 module: game server now provides a swap rcon command
-  - updated printGear method (iourt42 module) to use the new getWrap implementation
+  - updated printGear method (iourt42 module) to use the new getWrap implementation 1.24 - 2015/05/13 - Fenix
+  - fixed invalid plugin class reference 'requiresParsers' which was crashing B3 on startup

 Credit